METALS-Copper edges lower on China demand concerns

 * Strikes at BHP's BHP.AX Escondida and Spence mines in top producer Chile continue to threaten global supply.

-* LME tin CMSN3 hit its highest since May 2011, climbing 3.3% to $30,885 a tonne, after earthquakes following a volcanic eruption in Congo disrupted exports of tin concentrate.
+* LME tin CMSN3 hit its highest since May 2011, climbing as high as $30,960 a tonne, after earthquakes following a volcanic eruption in Congo disrupted exports of tin concentrate.
+It was up 2.8% to $30,749 in official activity.

 ($1 = 6.3731 yuan)